So let’s continue your Chicago condo inspection and check for smoke and Carbon Monoxide detectors.

 Look at the location of the smoke detector on your condo wall or ceiling.
 There’s a triangle shaped dead air space where the ceiling meets the wall, and your smoke detector must not be installed within that area (4″ from the wall – ceiling corner projected onto the ceiling and wall).

-Smoke detector ceiling installation must be not closer than 4″ from the wall
+• Smoke detector wall installation must be within 4″ – 12″ from the ceiling

 Chicago Building Department – smoke detectors requirements